 The original Java compilers, virtual machines, and reference class and implementation libraries were originally released by Sun under proprietary licenses.
 By May 2007, Sun had sublicensed most of its Java technologies under the GNU General Public License in accordance with the Java Community Process specifications.

-At the same time, other alternative implementations of these Sun technologies have been developed, e.g. the GNU compiler for Java (bytecode compiler), the GNU classpath (standard libraries) and IcedTea-Web (browser plug-in for applets).
+At the same time, other alternative implementations of these Sun technologies have been developed, e.g., the GNU compiler for Java (bytecode compiler), the GNU classpath (standard libraries), and IcedTea-Web (browser plug-in for applets).

-About the latest version of Java
+About the Latest Version of Java

 The latest versions are Java 13, which was released in September 2019, and Java 11, a currently supported version (LTS), which is currently supported and was released on September 25, 2018.
 Oracle released the latest free public update for the Java 8 LTS legacy for commercial use in January 2019.
-Otherwise, Java 8 will continue to be supported with public updates for personal use until at least December 2022.
+Otherwise, Java 8 will continue to be supported with public updates for personal use until at least December 2023.

 Oracle (and others) strongly recommend that you uninstall older versions of Java because of the serious risks associated with unresolved security issues.
-Since Java 9 (and 10 and 12) is no longer supported, Oracle recommends that users immediately upgrade to the latest version (currently Java 13) or an LTS version.
+Since Java 9 (and 10 and 12) are no longer supported, Oracle recommends that users immediately upgrade to the latest version (currently Java 13) or an LTS version.

-What are the major Java Versions?
+What are the Major Java Versions?

-As of March 2019, Java 8 version is still supported; and Java 8 and 11 as the Long Term Support (LTS) versions of Java.
+As of March 2019, Java 8 version is still supported, and Java 8 and 11 as the Long Term Support (LTS) versions of Java.

 Below are major release Java versions, along with release dates: